Singapore Eats: These Singapore Food are Not Weird

 Crocodile meat is hailed as having zero cholesterol and is a good replacement for pork.
 The meat tastes similar to chicken but slightly chewier.
 Crocodile herbal soup is believed to strengthen the lungs, prevent asthma, relieve cold and cough, etc.

 For a period of time, braised crocodile paws was a popular dish much to the amazement of those who have not seen it before.
 However, the dish seems to have disappeared from menus in recent years.
-(If you know of a restaurant that is serving this dish, do let me know.
-Thanks.)
+(If you know of a restaurant that is serving this dish, do let me know.)

-Where to find?
-Very Lucky Turtle Soup & Hock Hoe Turtle Soup in Berseh Food Centre, Little India.
+- Very Lucky Turtle Soup & Hock Hoe Turtle Soup in Berseh Food Centre, Little India.

 7. Shark Meat

 Unknown to many people, shark meat is actually one of the most widely consumed seafood in the world even though people are wailing "save the sharks!".
 Shark meat is cheap and commonly made into fish balls, nuggets, fillets and other fish products throughout the world.
-Most people do not know that they are eating shark meat through these products and will jump when they see the word "shark" on menus.
+Most people do not know that they are eating shark meat through these processed products and will jump when they see the word "shark" on menus.
 Sounds like a nightmare to fish-and-chips lovers?

 Shark meats are usually obtained from young sharks as bigger, longer-lived sharks tend to have higher levels of mercury.
-Shark fins, which are harvested from big sharks, are also said to contain mercury and other toxins, and with zero health benefit as the fins are mainly cartilage.
+Shark fins, which are harvested from big sharks, are also said to contain mercury and other toxins, and with zero health benefits as the fins are mainly cartilage.
 Most people should be very familiar with shark fins, and most probably ate them before, so why is shark meat weird?

 As mentioned before, most shark meats are made into fish products that will not have the word "shark" stamped on them.
 But one stall, Lao Liang, in Singapore highlighted that it sells shark meat and also a specialty dish call "shark meat jelly" (鲨鱼冻).
 They use the meat of white-tooth sharks (白牙鲨鱼) and made it into jelly and served chilled.
 The jelly is made by boiling the gelatinous shark skin and frozen.
 This is the only shark meat jelly stall in Singapore and their secret recipe will not be sold or passed down.
 Try it before the old couple retires for good.